schoolofdevops/ultimate-kubernetes-bootcamp/chapters/configuring_authentication_and_authorization.md

 ```
 kubectl config use-context admin-prod
-kubectl get nodes --as maya
+kubectl get pods --as yono
 ```

 [Sample Output]
 ```
 No resources found.
-Error from server (Forbidden): nodes is forbidden: User "maya" cannot list nodes at the cluster scope
+Error from server (Forbidden): pods is forbidden: User "yono" cannot list pods in the namespace "instavote"

 ```

 Either ways, since there are authorization rules set, the user can not make any api calls.
-Thats when you would create some roles and bind it to the users in the next sectin.
+Thats when you would create some roles and bind it to the users in the next section.

 ## Define authorisation rules with Roles and ClusterRoles